 1961 Impala Identification

-In 1961, Chevrolet's designers toned down some of the aircraft-inspired elements that had been popular in the late '50s.
+In 1961, Chevrolet's designers toned down and changed some of the aircraft-inspired elements that had been popular in the late '50s.
 The result was a design that was simpler but no less beautiful.
 The grille is slender with dual headlamps on either side, and a thin horizontal opening flanked by park lamps below the hood.
 A continuous trim line runs around the body and comes to a point in the middle of the rear end.
 1961 Impala Sport Coupe models featured the iconic "Bubble Top" roof with a rounded shape and curved glass.

 1962 Impala Identification